sudharsan245/deep_learning_techniques/README.md

-# laboratory_activities
+# deep_learning_techniques
-This repo contains all the experiments and activities of the subjects I'm currently pursuing..
+This repo contains the programs that I've practiced during my lab sessions.